DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-26 Matthew Feedback.md

 	- Actually since we have multiple 2D artists on this team, I might lean into this idea a little more.
 - Shoutout you for putting the ambient particles in your level.

-### The Layout of the Room

 - I'll say, your room definitely feels the most magical out of the rooms we've seen so far.
--
+	- The stairs that lead to the upper part of the room help so much with this.

 # Things that Can Change